thunderEmp/Hacktoberfest-21/README.md

 # 📌Steps to contribute.

-1. Register your GitHub ID on hackoberfest website. ( https://hacktoberfest.digitalocean.com/ )
+1. Register with your GitHub ID on Hacktoberfest website. ( https://hacktoberfest.digitalocean.com/ )

 2. Fork this repository.

 #### Do the following steps back in my repository(only that will trigger a pull request) and not in your forked one

-3. Add an algorithms in desired algorithm in specified folder(create new folders as per your requirement).
+3. Add algorithms in desired algorithm in specified folder(create new folders as per your requirement).
 Anything goes, from android to ML to anything you like.

-4. Add your name and github profile link in contributors.md as follows
+4. Add your name and github profile link in contributors.md as follows:
 ```markdown
    - [seemantaggarwal](https://github.com/seemantaggarwal)
    - [hargunkaur](https://github.com/hkaur008)
    ```
-5. Send a pull request
+5. Send a pull request.
-6. I'll take a look at change and then merge them with master branch.
+6. I'll take a look at changes and then merge them with master branch.

-You can also also add your name in `script.js` file in `participants` list .
+You can also also add your name in `script.js` file in `participants` list.
 ![image](https://user-images.githubusercontent.com/56452820/135738350-544c461c-3296-4a7a-a8aa-6cd6fa229545.png)

 ### Happy coding fellas!!💕✨